-At a time when a number of market headwinds are impacting small distillers’ ability to operate and thrive, more than 40 craft spirits producers from across the country headed to Washington, D.C. this week to advocate for the industry’s top federal legislative and regulatory priorities and ensure a level playing field in which to sustain and grow their small businesses.
+At a time when a number of market headwinds are impacting small distillers’ ability to operate and thrive, more than 40 craft spirits producers from across the country headed to Washington, D.C. this week to advocate for the industry’s top federal legislative and regulatory priorities.

 Craft producers met with their U.S. Senators, Representatives and regulators at the American Craft Spirits Association’s 2024 Legislative Fly-In to address a number of issues, including:

-• Helping American craft distillers by providing regulatory relief for small business manufacturers
+• Helping American craft distillers by ensuring regulations are not overly burdensome to small business manufacturers

-• Expanding tax incentives for America’s small craft distillers to remain competitive
+• Maintaining and expanding tax incentives for America’s small craft distillers to remain competitive

-• Enhancing market access by allowing spirits to be shipped through the US Postal Service
+• Enhancing market access by allowing spirits to be shipped through the U.S. Postal Service in states in which DtC is allowed

-• Ensuring that the Alcohol and Tobacco Tax and Trade Bureau (TTB) has adequate funding to provide vital services to craft distillers
+• Ensuring that the Alcohol and Tobacco Tax and Trade Bureau (TTB) remains open and has adequate funding to provide vital services to craft distillers

 “We’re beyond pleased with the reception we received from the Congressional offices,” says ACSA CEO Margie A.S.
 Lehrman.
-“We remain steadfast in our desire and our fight on behalf of American craft spirits.
-We have lots of things to change and today is just the first step forward.”
+“We remain steadfast in our desire to fight on behalf of American craft spirits.
+We have lots of things to change and today continues our steps forward.”

 Some notable guests were on-hand to greet the group of craft spirits producers before they kicked off their Capitol Hill visits.
 Among those were Sen. Jon Tester (D-MT); Sen. Jeff Merkley (D-OR); William McBride, senior VP for tax and economic policy at the Tax Foundation; Andrew Desiderio, senior Congressional reporter at Punch Bowl News; and Michelle Korsmo, president and CEO of the National Restaurant Association.